MrSharkModfications/tgs_rpcommands/README.md

 # ftm_rpcommands
 #
 # Mr Sharks Modifications
-Made By Fivem Top Mods© 2023 Join Our Official Discord for support:https://discord.gg/UDJsUmZe
+Made By Mr Sharks Modifications Join Our Official Discord for support:https://discord.gg/UDJsUmZe

 suggestions
 make sure to suggest anything to our discord we have a forum especially for them so please do suggest anything you would like to see added!